balab2020/js-functional-programming/README.md

 ```
 In this solution, we just replaced for loop with forEach which takes function as argument and uses it to process each item in array.

+Improvements:
+- we don't introduce & maintain variable like i
+- we use callback function to process the array

 _Solution 3_: Use Array.prototype.reduce, if you want to learn about reduce, please read in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)

 ```javascript